 We have already discussed how PSD2 and open banking is likely to affect traditional banks in greater detail (see "PSD2 and the new challengers to dethrone the banks" and"PSD2: The business angle - Risk and rewards").

-Given how intuitive and seamless all of this is going to be, does this mean traditional banks are on the way out?
+Given how easy and intuitive all of this is going be, do we really need traditional banks anymore?

 It's all about competitive advantages!